Albemarle Sound: Voyage Through Centuries XI

 The Albemarle area today showing the coastal plain vulnerable to sea level rise, the old Suffolk Shoreline at 25 to 50 feet above sea level, and the Fall Line (in black) where the rolling hills of the Piedmont begin.
 NC Land of Water

-As glaciers melt, compressed land begins to rise.
-Land to the south reacts by sinking.
-Now there are puddles and flooded streets after storms, worrisome to anyone living in a vintage family home where water now encroaches on the front porch.
+Where decades ago, buildings seemed safe, today, there are puddles and flooded streets after storms, worrisome to anyone living in a vintage family home where water now encroaches on the front porch.

 The land is tundra-like, but warmer than you might expect because of the Gulf Stream that slides along the periphery.
 As climate warms, lush marshes and swamps will grow up, wonderful habitat for ice age mammals and birds — and early man.